 Strict adherence to instructions issued by technical, supervisory or academic staff is required due to the need to ensure effective and safe practice in these facilities.
 Misconduct or disregard for instructions will be referred to the relevant disciplinary procedure.
-(Approved by Senate Rules Comm wef $\frac{2014/10}{10}$ )
+(Approved by Senate Rules Comm wef 2014/10)

-Students must adhere to instructions issued by technical, supervisory or academic staff regarding the specific Dr.ess code required during practicals.
+Students must adhere to instructions issued by technical, supervisory or academic staff regarding the specific Dress code required during practicals.
 Non-compliance will result in the student being denied access to the venue.
+(Approved by Senate Rules Comm wef 2014/10)

+Attendance and Assessment 10.3.8
-10.3.8.1 A student who, for any valid reason (Refer to Programme Rule 10.2.3 above), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment.

-10.3.9.2 The DUT Rule GI3(3)(a) which refers to special examinations also refers to special assessments set within departments for students who have missed coursework assessments.
+- 10.3.8.1 A student who, for any valid reason (Refer to Programme Rule 10.2.3 above), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment.
+(Approved by Senate Rules Comm wef 2014/10) - 10.3.8.2 The DUT Rule G13(3)(a) which refers to special examinations also refers to special assessments set within departments for students who have missed coursework assessments.
 In these cases the department will determine the validity of the student's reason for not taking the assessment, and the nature of the special assessment.

-Students must adhere to all Health and Safety regulations both while at DUT and in WIL placements.
+(Approved by Senate Rules Comm wef 2014/10) - 10.3.9 Health and Safety Students must adhere to all Health and Safety regulations both while at DUT and in WIL placements.
 Failure to do so will be treated as a breach of discipline.
 Refer to the appropriate Health and Safety policies.
-(Approved by Senate Rules Comm wef 2014/10)

-11. NATIONAL DIPLOMA: FOOD TECHNOLOGY (NDFDT2) Purpose of Qualification
+(Approved by Senate Rules Comm wef 2014/10) - II.
+NATIONAL DIPLOMA: FOOD TECHNOLOGY (NDFDT2)

+NOTE: THIS PROGRAMME IS BEING PHASED OUT AND NO NEW REGISTRATIONS ARE POSSIBLE

 Graduates of this qualification will be able to perform and organise operations in laboratories and factories of food processing organisations in compliance with statutory requirements for ethics, safety and quality assurance.
 Supervisory, management and research skills are developed.
 The diploma programme aims to develop the ability to critically evaluate and interpret experimental data.
 The student must be able to work independently in prioritizing, planning and executing work programmes.
 The student should be able to supervise the development, production and quality control of food manufacturing processes.